insterra/.github/profile/README.md

 # InsTerra

 `insterra` is a play on words.
-Has reference to the italian word which means "in the earth".
+Has reference to the italian word which means "in the earth" and also plays on `instellar`.
 It's often used to describe planting of the seed, the beginning of something.
 The Insterra service in OpsMaru platform is the engine that assists users in bootstrapping and 'seeding' their own platform.

 This organization serves as a collection of repositories that serve as learning data for `upmaru/insterra` project.
 Insterra learns and indexes, labels the contents of these repositories to build a library of `block` and `presets` that can be utilized by users of `upmaru/instellar`.
 It is recommended that each repository contains the maximum possibilities of the modules available to be learned by the algorithm.